Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Q6: What should you do if a child process does not terminate?

-1. Use the WUNTRACED option to check for stopped child processes.
+1. WUNTRACED option to check for stopped child processes.

-2. If needed, terminate the child process with the kill system call.
+2. If necessary, terminate the child process using the kill system call.

 Q7: What is the meaning of the exit status obtained by the wait function?

-• Normal exit: WIFEXITED(status) returns true, and the exit code can be retrieved with WEXITSTATUS(status).
+• Normal termination: WIFEXITED(status) returns true, and the exit code can be obtained with WEXITSTATUS(status).

 • Abnormal termination: If terminated by a signal, WIFSIGNALED(status) returns true, and the terminating signal can be obtained with WTERMSIG(status).